kubernetes/website/content/en/docs/tasks/configure-pod-container/security-context.md

 [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) for kubelet and kube-apiserver, and setting the `.spec.securityContext.supplementalGroupsPolicy` field for a pod.

-**supplementalGroupsPolicy** - `supplementalGroupsPolicy` defines behavior for calculating supplementary groups for the container processes in a pod.
+The `supplementalGroupsPolicy` field defines the policy for calculating the supplementary groups for the container processes in a pod.
+There are two valid values for this field:

-* _Merge_: The group membership defined in `/etc/group` for the container's primary user will be merged.
-If not specified, this policy will be applied.
+* `Merge`: The group membership defined in `/etc/group` for the container's primary user will be merged.
+  This is the default policy if not specified.

-* _Strict_: it only attaches group IDs in `fsGroup`, `supplementalGroups`, or `runAsGroup` fields as the supplementary groups of the container processess.
-This means no group membership defined in `/etc/group` for the container's primary user will be merged.
+* `Strict`: Only group IDs in `fsGroup`, `supplementalGroups`, or `runAsGroup` fields are attached as the supplementary groups of the container processes.
+  This means no group membership from `/etc/group` for the container's primary user will be merged.

-When the feature is enabled, it also exposes the process identity attached to the first container process of the container in `.status.containerStatuses[].user.linux` field.
-It would be helpful to detect if implicit group ID's are attached.
+When the feature is enabled, it also exposes the process identity attached to the first container process in `.status.containerStatuses[].user.linux` field.
+It would be useful for detecting if implicit group ID's are attached.

 {{% code_sample file="pods/security/security-context-6.yaml" %}}

 This pod manifest defines `supplementalGroupsPolicy=Strict`.
-You can see no group membership defined in `/etc/group` will be merged to the supplementary groups for container processes.
+You can see that no group memberships defined in `/etc/group` are merged to the supplementary groups for container processes.

 Create the Pod: